Why Is My Cat Losing Weight?

 The symptoms of hyperthyroidism are quite different from those mentioned above.
 With excessive production of thyroid hormones, your cat has a good appetite and eats more than usual, but still loses weight.
 In addition, your cat tends to drink more and pee more.
 Activity, vomiting, diarrhea, and muscle wasting increase.
 As hyperthyroidism develops, it may even lead to heart problems or death.

 Diabetes not only may occur in our humans, but also your cat.
 The body fails to produce the hormone insulin or has an impaired ability to respond to it, changing the appetite and causing weight loss.
 You can also find your cat to drink and urinate more.

 This illness comes to your cat with a fever that doesn’t respond to antibiotics and causes weight loss.

-Just like patients with later-stage tumor, cat with cancer lose weight, lose appetite and slouch.
+Just like patients with later-stage tumors, a cat with cancer loses weight, loses appetite, and slouches.
 Once your cat has these symptoms, make an appointment with your veterinarian immediately.

-Losing weight and drinking, urinating too frequently indicates a change of your cat’s condition.
-Once your cat shows the symptoms mentioned above, consult your veterinarian, feed the medicine in time and adjust the diet.
+Losing weight and drinking, and urinating too frequently indicates a change in your cat’s condition.
+Once your cat shows the symptoms mentioned above, consult your veterinarian, feed the medicine in time, and adjust the diet.